Russell Emanuel: Career

-Extreme Music was positioned to reflect the punk rock ethos of its founders; for example, they mailed condoms to 1000 music industry executives with packaging that read "Extreme Music: The Only Safe Thing You'll Ever Get From Us."
+Extreme Music was positioned to reflect the punk rock ethos of its founders; for example, they mailed condoms to 1,000 music industry executives with packaging that read "Extreme Music: The Only Safe Thing You'll Ever Get From Us."
 With a focus on production, they intentionally limited the size of the catalogue, "upping the industry ante by using professional recording studios and top-notch musicians."
 Through keeping the library's emphasis on quality over quantity, they streamlined the process of selecting music for advertising agencies and music supervisors, eventually building one of the most profitable production music libraries in the UK.
 In August 2005 it was bought by Viacom for $45.1 million, and in 2008 it was acquired by Sony/ATV Music Publishing.
 The terms of the sale were not disclosed.

 Extreme Music remains based in London.
-In 2005 it expanded to include a production facility in Santa Monica, California.
+In 2005 it expanded to include a production facility in Santa Monica, California, United States.
 Additional offices were opened globally, and as of 2016, Extreme had built a library which contained approximately 15,000 original copyrights.
 Noting its size and the impact of using only high-quality music in the library, Emanuel said:

 “We’re very surgical about what we put in the catalog,” he says.
 “Our biggest competition, who we outperform, have a million copyrights.”

 In August 2013, Extreme partnered with composer Hans Zimmer and his business partner, Steve Kofsky, to found Bleeding Fingers Custom Music Shop, a joint venture.
 It focuses on creating original music for use in light television drama, documentaries, animated features, reality television and film scores.
 Emanuel serves as the company's president and CEO.
-In 2017, Emanuel produced the track "Ocean (Bloom)" (stylized "ocean (bloom)"), a Zimmer and Radiohead collaboration for the BBC's Blue Planet II.
+In 2017, Emanuel produced the track "Ocean (Bloom)" (stylised "ocean (bloom)"), a Zimmer and Radiohead collaboration for the BBC's Blue Planet II.